-The HUD-1 settlement statement is a standard government real estate form that was once used by the settlement agent (also called the closing agent) to itemize all charges imposed upon a borrower and seller for a real estate transaction.
+The HUD-1 Settlement Statement is a standard government real estate form that was once used by settlement agents, also called "closing agents," to itemize all charges imposed upon a borrower and seller for a real estate transaction.

-The HUD-1 settlement statement is still used, however, for reverse mortgages.
+The HUD-1 settlement statement is still used for reverse mortgages.
 These types of mortgages are very popular with sellers over the age of 62 who want to pull equity out of their homes.

 When Is the HUD-1 Distributed?

-Most buyers and sellers studied the statement on their own, with their real estate agent, and with the settlement agent.
-That idea being that the more people who review it, the more likely that errors would be detected.
+Most buyers and sellers studied the statement on their own, with the assistance of their real estate agent and the settlement agent.
+The idea was that the more people who reviewed it, the more likely it became that errors would be detected.

 Section L, Settlement Charges: Lines 700-1400

 Many entries are tabulated before being brought forward to page 1 in Section L or page 2.
 Columns contain charges that are paid from either the borrower's or the seller's funds.
 Your closing statement probably won't have entries in all these lines.

 Section 700, Agency Commissions

 This section deals with the commissions paid to real estate agencies.
 Lines 701 and 702 show how the commissions are split between two participating agencies.

 Commissions are usually paid from the seller's funds, but a buyer's agent who sells "for sale by owner" home might be paid by their client, not the seller.